aws-samples/sagemaker-workshop/content/security_for_sysops/secure_notebook/secure_notebook_lab.md

 weight = 31
 +++

 At this point, the cloud platform engineering team has built a self-service mechanism to provision secure environments to host data science projects.
-The project administrator has provisioned resources using the self-service mechanism for your team to work, and they have provided you with a self-service mechanism to enable you to provision SageMaker notebooks.
+The project administrators have provisioned resources using the self-service mechanism for your team to work, and they have provided you with a self-service mechanism to enable you to provision SageMaker notebooks.
 Now, use these resources to provision a Jupyter notebook and start developing your ML solution.

 ---

 ## Launch the notebook product

 Navigate to the AWS Service Catalog console and on go to the detail page for the recently provisioned data science environment.
-Use the hyperlink labeled AssumeProjectUserRole under Outputs to assume the role of a data science user.
+Use the hyperlink labeled `AssumeProjectUserRole` under *Outputs* to assume the role of a data science user.
 Assume the role and visit the [Service Catalog](https://console.aws.amazon.com/servicecatalog/home?#/products) product listing.
-Using the notebook product defined for you by the project administrator, launch a Notebook product using the same project name that was used to create the environment.
+Using the notebook product defined for you by the project administrators, launch a Notebook product using the same project name that was used to create the environment.

 {{% expand "Step-by-step instructions" %}}
 1. Open the [Service Catalog](https://console.aws.amazon.com/servicecatalog/home?isSceuc=true#/stacks) provisioned products list.